Raspberry Lemon Cupcakes

 How To Make Lemon Cupcakes

-2. Then in your stand mixer cream the softened butter and sugar together until it is light and fluffy.
-This could take a minute or two.
+2. Cream butter.
+Using an electric mixer cream the softened butter and sugar together until it is light and fluffy.
+This will take about 2 minutes

-3. Next add the eggs one at a time.
+3. Beat eggs.
+Add in the eggs one at a time.
 Beat until the egg is fully incorporated before adding the next one.

-4. Once the eggs are blended add in the vanilla extract, lemon juice and lemon zest and mix.
+4. Add flavoring.
+Once the eggs are blended add in the vanilla extract, lemon juice and lemon zest and mix until just combined.

-5. Alternate adding half of the flour mixture with half of the milk until everything is incorporated.
+5. Add dry ingredients.
+Alternate adding half of the flour mixture with half of the milk until everything is incorporated.
 The batter will be thick, so be careful not to over mix it.

-6. Divide the batter evenly among the muffin cups and bake until a tester comes out clean.
+6. Fill & Bake.
+Divide the batter evenly among the muffin cups and bake until a tester comes out clean.

 lemon cupcake batter in muffin tin